7 Ways Your Body Warns You of Thyroid Gland Problems

 The brain is more likely to become confused with age.
 But if the problem suddenly gets worse and you find yourself forgetting day-to-day things and unable to concentrate, it’s time to see your doctor.

-When patients with hypothyroidism receive the correct treatment, they are surprised at how quickly their memories return to normal.
+When patients with hypothyroidism receive the correct treatment, they are surprised at how quickly their memory returns to normal.
 Always remember to consult your doctor before any self diagnosis.

-Even if you are going through menopause, you shouldn’t always blame it for all of your symptoms.
+Even if you are going through menopause, you shouldn’t assume that it is causing all of your symptoms.

 3. Hair loss and dry skin

 Losing some hair is normal, especially in spring and winter.
-If the hair loss is really pronounced or lasts beyond these seasons, it may indicate that there is something wrong with your thyroid gland.
+If the hair loss is really pronounced or happens at other times of the year, it may be due to thyroid gland problems.

 Another sign is changes to the skin and its texture.
 Dry, itchy skin is the result of a slower metabolism and reduced sweating.
 One of the causes of such symptoms is a change in the secretion of thyroid hormones.